Justin-Colon/wire-shark/README.md

 </p>

 <h1>Wireshark</h1>
-This tutorial outlines how to observe SSH traffic using wire shark between two vm's on your personal operating system.<br />
+This tutorial outlines how to observe ICMP traffic using wire shark between two vm's on your personal operating system.<br />